vanyle/NimPlus/README.md

 - A: NimLime dropped support for NimSuggest and Nimble (in order to update to Sublime Text 3 if I understand currently.)
 The project looks dead now (or at least, it's not updated much), so I decided to create my own nim package which targets *Sublime Text 4* and makes use of all the cool new APIs.

+Supports Window and Linux.
+Other OS might work but I haven't tested.

 Features
 --------